 - stay 2 metres away from people not in your bubble

-- avoid activities that could get you hurt and require medical care or rescuing (putting essential workers at risk).
-This means people should not be fishing from rocks or fishing from a boat (boating is not allowed).
+- not do activity that could get you hurt and require medical care or rescuing (putting essential workers at risk).
+People should not be fishing from rocks where doing so would put them in danger.